 To make them keto-friendly, swap the oats for a blend of chia seeds, coconut, flaxseed, and a natural keto-friendly sweetener like stevia and allow them to rest overnight.

-To sum it all up, since oatmeal has a high net carb count, it isn’t keto-friendly.
+To summarize, since oatmeal has a high net carb count, it isn’t keto-friendly.
 So you should avoid it because you can easily bump your body off ketosis.

-If you can’t resist the craving for a bowl of oatmeal in the morning, consider the low-carb options above.
+If you can’t resist craving a bowl of oatmeal in the morning, consider the low-carb options above.